 How can I help my children to learn things more easily?
 Many parents aim to aid the development of their children’s intellectual skills via games specifically designed for cognitive stimulation or even via memory exercises that are made into games.

 Within the wide-ranging spectrum of activities available that can help children with their intellectual development, are the ones that require memory use, language skills, and that require attention to colors, shapes, and words.
 These types of activities are the ones that really stand out to try and help children to reach their full potential.
 Do you have a clear idea of what cognitive stimulation is really about?

 It is a neuropsychological technique that aims to enhance and improve a person’s mental capacity throughout their lives.
 Cognitive stimulation works in different areas of the brain using different methods of learning to achieve a better quality of life.
 For babies and young children, this can be a very good alternative to try and fully enhance their basic learning processes.

 Via these games, parents are able to offer educational activities that can also be fun and entertaining.
 This is the case with the Alphabet Soup game, for example, a game that teaches new vocabulary surrounding a specific theme.

-- Figure alphabet soup: find the word that corresponds to an image such as an animal.
+Find the word that corresponds to an image such as an animal.
 This is a great exercise that develops visual and association memory.
 In this game, you are shown a figure presented in an image accompanied by a selection of words.
-If the figure is of an elephant, then you must find the letters or word within the alphabet soup.
+If the figure is of an elephant, then you must find the letters or words within the alphabet soup.

-- Painting and drawing activities: An appropriate activity for children to develop their memory is to ask them to draw or paint an image of something they have previously seen, grandma’s house, the park or their school for example.
+An appropriate activity for children to develop their memory is to ask them to draw or paint an image of something they have previously seen, grandma’s house, the park, or their school for example.
 The idea is not to draw with great skill, but to be able to represent different details from their memory and to be able to transfer those memories into reality.

 You might also like: Gift Ideas for Children